akr1912/Gesture_Based_AI_Software/README.md

 13. Don't need any color combination to recognize the Hand Movement (Like Gloves or Tapes)
 14. Don't Need Any External Device Or thing To Get started

-What You Can Control :
+# What You Can Control :
-1. Set the alarm
+1. Set the alarm using Voice Command
-2. Ask the time
+2. Ask the time using voice command
-3. Check the weather
+3. Check the weather using voice command
 4. Google anything by giving the voice commands
-5. Open Youtube
+5. Open Youtube using voice command
-6. Open Google
+6. Open Google using voice command
-7. Open C Compiler
+7. Open C Compiler using the voice command
-8. Open Java Compiler
+8. Open Java Compiler using the voice command
-9. Shutdown the system
+9. Shutdown the system using the voice command
-10. Restart the system
+10. Restart the system using the voice command
-11. Command for a joke
+11. Command for a joke using voice command
-12. Open Command Prompt
+12. Open Command Prompt using voice command
-13. Open Run
+13. Open Run using voice command
-14. Open Windows Explorer
+14. Open Windows Explorer using voice command
-15. Play Songs from the specified directory of your system
+15. Play Songs from the specified directory of your system using voice command
 16. And Many More..

 # Feel Free By Using This AI Based Software, and Experience the Future ;-) !!